Image Handling

 (256, 256, 124)

-We can see that this image has three dimensions, and a total of 256 x 256 x 124 volume pixels (or voxels).
+We can see that the .shape attribute revelas that this image has three dimensions, and a total of 256 x 256 x 124 volume pixels (or voxels).
 To visualise our image, we can plot one slice at a time.
-Below, we show three different slices, in the transverse direction (from chin to the top of the head.
-To access an image from the transverse direction, you pick a single value from the third dimension of the image:
+The example below shows three different slices, in the transverse direction (from chin to the top of the head).
+To access an image across the transverse orientation, a single value is selected from the third dimension of the image, as follows.
+As always, the colons indicate that all data on the remaining two axes is selected and visualised:

 PYTHON